alissa-huskey/python-class/docs/lessons/in-depth/oop.md

 {{ newrow }}

-If you have more than two arguments, or if it isn't obvious what the arguments are just by looking at it, it's can make your code clearer to use {term}`keyword arguments`.
+If you have more than two arguments or if it isn't obvious what the arguments are just by looking at it, it can make your code clearer to use {term}`keyword arguments`.

 To do this, just put {samp}`{NAME}={VALUE}` when calling the constructor.